rostools/r-cubed-intro/paper.md

 The specific target audience for this learning resource is described in [Section 1.1](https://r-cubed.rostools.org/index.html#target-audiences).
-Briefly, we target *learners* to use during the course and also afterwards, *instructors of the course* to use as a reference while teaching, and those *interested in teaching* but don't have the skills or knowledge to build their own course.
-The target learner of the course is described in [Section 2.1](https://r-cubed.rostools.org/syllabus.html#is-this-course-for-you).
+Briefly, we target *learners* to use during the workshop and also afterwards, *instructors of the workshop* to use as a reference while teaching, and those *interested in teaching* but don't have the skills or knowledge to build their own workshop.
+The target learner of the workshop is described in [Section 2.1](https://r-cubed.rostools.org/syllabus.html#is-this-course-for-you).

 # Description of Learning Modules